Home Heat Pump Guide

 Here is a practical assessment for common UK property types:

-Typical garden: 200-500+ m² — Almost always suitable for horizontal loops.
-This is the ideal scenario for ground source, and the most cost-effective installation.
-You have space for straight horizontal loops, which are the cheapest ground loop option.
+Detached House with Large Garden (200-500+ m2): Almost always suitable for horizontal loops.
+This is the ideal scenario and the most cost-effective installation.

-Typical garden: 80-200 m² — Often suitable for slinky coils, sometimes for horizontal loops if the house is well insulated and heat demand is low.
-If the garden is on the smaller end, vertical boreholes may be needed.
+Semi-Detached with Medium Garden (80-200 m2): Often suitable for slinky coils, sometimes for horizontal loops if well insulated.
+If smaller, vertical boreholes may be needed.

 Use our suitability checker to assess your specific property.